Tom Riddle leant against Slytherin's statue in the Chamber of Secrets, arms folded, watching dispassionately as Ginny Weasley sobbed before him.

 "Really?" he questioned.
 Harry swallowed.

-"Regular little hero aren't you," Riddle stated, head tilting to one side, smiling.
+"Regular little hero, aren't you," Riddle stated, head tilting to one side, smiling.

 His jaw clenched.
 "Do we have a deal?
-Just…you can do whatever you want with me, if it's me that you want, just - just let Ginny go!"
+Just … you can do whatever you want with me, if it's me that you want, just – just let Ginny go!"

 "That does sound reasonable," Tom said lightly.
-Harry stared at him, his insides twisted, hardly daring to breathe.
+Harry stared at him, his insides twisting, hardly daring to breathe.
 "But, alas, no. I already have you, so the point is moot."

 The wand was pointed at him now, and Harry refused to flinch, meeting that piercing gaze as evenly as he could.
-He didn't want to die like this, on the floor, without a wand to fight.
+He didn't want to die like this, on the floor, without a wand to fight with.